 Unseen through the sequence are Ace’s shoes, although Ibraheem Youssef’s poster depicts them to be pink to match his shirt, tie, and pocket square.
 Ace likely wore the black leather raised-heel loafers that he wears with many of his suits and sport jackets, but the pink shoes is inspired and certainly on brand with some of Ace’s louder ensembles.

-- Charcoal (or charcoal blue) linen/silk tailored suit, consisting of:
+- Dark navy linen/silk tailored suit, consisting of:

 - Single-breasted 1-button jacket with wide peak lapels, welted breast pocket, patch hip pockets, 1-button cuffs, and double vents

 - Flat front trousers with side pockets and plain-hemmed bottoms